uwplse/Cassius/README.md

 down the scripts by hitting disk much more often.
 In can be installed from package managers, but it will likely require a reboot and possibly some group manipulations to allow the user to access FUSE.
-We ask the evaluator to consult their distribution's guidelines on FUSE;
+We ask the reviewer to consult their distribution's guidelines on FUSE;
 on Windows or macOS we recommend workarounds below.
 <!-- TODO -->
 If `xvfb-run` is not present, delete the code `xvfb-run -a -s '-screen